SCANL/swum_project/swum_phrases/README.md

 # Installation

 1. Make sure a recent version of [Python 3](https://www.python.org/) is installed.
 SWUM phrases requires Python 3.7+ and is tested on 3.8.x.
-2. The phrases layer uses the parser generator [ANTLR](https://www.antlr.org/) in order to parse the constituent words of a code identifier into a phrasal structure.
+2. The phrases layer uses the parser generator [ANTLR](https://www.antlr.org/) in order to parse the constituent words of a code identifier into a phrase structure.
 Download version 4 of the base ANTLR tool [here](https://www.antlr.org/download.html) and follow the installation instructions.
 After installation, make sure the tool can be launched using the `antlr4` alias.
 ```
 > antlr4
 ANTLR Parser Generator  Version 4.8